Arpeet-gupta/Arpeet-gupta/README.md

 ![DevOps Engineer]()

 # Arpeet Gupta | DevOps Engineer
 As someone who is always passionate for learning more about tech and life.
 I really enjoy learning distributed systems such as kubernetes and hybrid cloud.
 I'm Opensource enthusiast, learning and contribution to the same is my passion.
-Outside of Github Am a great animal lover 🐶, loves to try different cuisines🍜 and travelling is something I'm always found of🚕.
+Outside of Github Am a great animal lover 🐶, loves to try different cuisines🍜 and travelling and is something I'm always found of🚕.

 - 🔭 I’m currently working on Kubernetes and AWS
 - 🌱 I’m currently learning Golang Grpc and REST APIs